openSUSE/news-o-o/_posts/2011-11-19-opensuse-weekly-news-202-is-out.markdown

 openSUSE includes a feature called "ownCloud," which is a filesharing alternative to services like DropBox. ownCloud has two downsides: it takes some skills to implement it and it doesn't keep the files persistently on your computer to access them offline. openSUSE solves that with its new mirall tool which eases deployment of ownCloud and creates a local folder in which it synchronized local and cloud files. (...)

-â€
+”

-â€œ
+“

         [TechCrunch/Scott Merrill: openSUSE 12.1 Released](http://techcrunch.com/2011/11/16/opensuse-12-1-released/)

 [openSUSE](http://www.opensuse.org/en/), the community developed Linux distribution sponsored by SUSE, has released version 12.1 today.
 At first glance, openSUSE 12.1 is pretty much in line with recent releases from Fedora and Ubuntu: GNOME 3.2, [systemd](http://en.wikipedia.org/wiki/Systemd), etc. But a closer look starts to reveal some real divergence between the various Linux offerings today.
 For example, while Fedora 16 allows you to choose [btrfs](http://en.wikipedia.org/wiki/Btrfs) for your filesystem, openSUSE 12.1 uses btrfs by default.
-Thereâ€™s a number of other interesting advancements packed in this release, too. (...)
+There’s a number of other interesting advancements packed in this release, too. (...)

-â€
+”

-â€œ
+“

         [ServerWatch/Sean Michael Kerner: OpenSUSE 12.1 Gets Snappy Release](http://www.serverwatch.com/server-news/opensuse-12.1-gets-snappy-release.html)